jgalfaro/mirrored-QGANMAV/arxiv-paper/README.md

 trained discriminator.
 On the other hand, the discriminator must accept with high probabilities true navigation data and reject fake one.
 The elaborated quantum circuits have been evaluated running on a a classical computing platform.
-As demonstrated in Figure 8, the exponentially growing time complexity in the number of qubits is an obstacle to scalability.
+As demonstrated in Fig. 8, the exponentially growing time complexity in the number of qubits is an obstacle to scalability.
 We identified hurdles that must be overcome by the upcoming evolution of quantum machine learning.
 The main hurdle